 Type 1, or insulin-dependent diabetes mellitus (IDDM), is caused by the pancreas’s beta cells producing little to no insulin.
 This is usually a disease of genetics appearing in the young.

-Type 2, or non-insulin-dependent diabetes (INDDM), the individual cells have become desensitized to insulin which is still produced usually in normal amounts in the pancreas.
-This is a disease of the old and has traditionally been called adult-onset diabetes, however, it is increasingly becoming normal in children these days.
+Type 2, or non-insulin-dependent diabetes (INDDM), the bodies individual cells have become desensitized to insulin which is still produced usually in slightly higher if still average amounts in the pancreas.
+This is a disease of the old and has traditionally been called adult-onset diabetes.
+However, it is increasingly becoming normal in children these days.
 This is an indicator of how far to one extreme the American Diet is pushing the population from one generation consuming it to the next.

 If you consider food as a drug, which it is, then it is perhaps easy to see diabetic symptoms as an overdose of sugar.
-Your body naturally will build up tolerance to any substance just as it does in a faster fashion with drugs and alcohol so it should not come as a shock to us that it does this with foods we eat as well.
-The drug of sugar, while taking longer to make us sick, is just as addictive if not more so, then any other designated drug.
+Your body naturally will build up a tolerance to any substance just as it does with drugs and alcohol so it should not come as a shock to us that it does this with foods we eat as well.
+The drug of sugar, while taking longer to make us sick, is just as addictive if not more so, than any other designated drug.

 Zinc has been found to play a role in slowing or preventing this plaque build-up.
-It has been found that high levels of zinc will inhibit amyloid fibrillogensis in the hIAPP.
-It does this by increasing the lag time of fiber formation and decreases the addition buildup of existing fibers.
-This is interesting because diabetics are routinely chronically low in zinc from polyurea (frequent urination) caused by excessive glucose in the blood.
+High levels of zinc will inhibit amyloid fibrillogenesis in the hIAPP.
+It does this by increasing the lag time of fiber formation and decreases the additional build up of existing fibers.
+This is interesting because people with diabetes are routinely chronically low in zinc from polyurea (frequent urination) caused by excessive glucose in the blood.

 Why is Diabetes on the Rise?